Candidate Endorsements

 Ballot Measures

-Measure 115, Impeachment of Elected State Executives Amendment, would amend the Oregon Constitution to allow impeachment of elected state executives.
+Measure 115, Impeachment of Elected State Executives Amendment would amend the Oregon Constitution to allow impeachment of elected state executives.
 If approved, the amendment would be Section 34 of Article IV of the Oregon Constitution.
 The measure was referred to the voters by the legislature which passed it unanimously.

 Oregon is the only state that does not allow for impeachment of elected state executives.
 The grounds for impeachment would be for “malfeasance or corrupt conduct in office, willful neglect of statutory or constitutional duty or other felony or high crime.”
 It would require a ⅔ vote of the state House of Representatives to impeach and ⅔ vote of the state Senate to convict.
 The Oregon Chief Justice of the State Supreme Court would preside over the trial in the Senate.
 The penalty upon conviction would be removal from office and disqualification from holding any other public office in the state.
 The official removed could still be subject to criminal or civil liability.